RalleyD/COM727-ChatBot-AE2/README.md

 Support GCSE students with their Science revision with a simple Q&A style chat bot.

 ## Core functionality
-Provide GCSE-level answers to Science revision questions
+Provide GCSE-level answers to Science revision questions.

+Based on the question the user asks, the chatbox forms an answer with relevant information based on the topic of the question.

 ## Requirements
 The chat bot shall: